lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A direction indicator (DI) indicating the packet direction.
 Three values are possible:

-  * upstream when the field or the value is only present in packets sent by the THG to the APP,
+  * upstream when the field or the value is only present in packets sent by the DEV to the APP,

-  * downstream when the field or the value is only present in packet sent from the APP to the THG and
+  * downstream when the field or the value is only present in packet sent from the APP to the DEV and

   * bi-directional when the field or the value is present either upstream or downstream.